Amirmahdi-Amrollahi-Biukey/healthcare-lakehouse-dashboard/README.md

 # Healthcare Lakehouse and Decision Support Dashboard

-End-to-end data project on synthetic healthcare records.
+Data project on synthetic healthcare records.
 Raw Synthea CSVs are ingested into a Databricks lakehouse with bronze, silver, and gold layers, modeled as a star schema, and surfaced through a Power BI dashboard built for a Decision Support Manager.

 The data covers five U.S. states (California, Florida, New York, Pennsylvania, Texas) and roughly 22,000 patients across a 2021-2025 window.